Skin Tag

 What can be mistaken for a skin tag?

-Other skin growths that may look similar to a skin tag but not tag include moles (dermal nevus), nerve and fiber-type moles (neurofibromas), warts, and "barnacles" or the so-called "Rice Krispies" (seborrheic keratoses).
+Other skin growths that may look similar to a skin tag include moles (dermal nevus), nerve and fiber-type moles (neurofibromas), warts and "barnacles" or the so-called "Rice Krispies" (seborrheic keratoses).

-Warts tend to have a "warty" irregular surface whereas skin tags are usually smooth.
-Warts tend to be flat whereas tags are more like bumps hanging from thin stalk.
+Warts tend to have a "warty" irregular surface, whereas skin tags are usually smooth.
+Warts tend to be flat unlike tags, which are more like bumps hanging from thin stalks.
 While warts are almost entirely caused by human papillomavirus (HPV), tags are rarely associated with HPV.

 What does a skin tag look like under a microscope?